vitoziv/VIEventTracker/README.md

 ##More

-The event tack status will be saved when app enter background.
+The event track status will be saved when app enter background.
 If you want to save the status immediately, you can call ``[VIEventTracker synchronize];``.

 More other API see the ``VIEventTracker.h`` file.